-The John Molson MBA International Case Competition is a not-for-profit event organized by a team of four MBA students from the John Molson School of Business, Concordia University, Montreal, Canada.
-The competition is open to top business schools worldwide, and is recognized as the largest competition of its kind.
+The John Molson MBA International Case Competition is a not-for-profit event organized by a team of four MBA students from the John Molson School of Business at Concordia University in Montreal, Canada.
+The competition is open to top business schools worldwide, and is recognized as the largest case competition of its kind.
 Its main purpose is to bridge the gap between corporate and academic worlds, which ultimately enriches both students and executives alike.

-The competition format is a round-robin tournament consisting of five business cases.
+The competition format is a round-robin tournament consisting of seven unpublished business cases.
 The cases are selected from among the top entries from the annual Case Writing Competition.
-One of these cases is a live case presentation by a major company about a real-life business challenge that they are currently facing.
+The highlight of the week is a live case presentation by a major company facing a real-life business challenge.

 An Educational Experience Unlike Any Other

-Following the round robin tournament, nine teams advance to the semi-finals for the opportunity to compete in the three-team finals.
 The winning team receives a cash prize of CAD 10,000.
-Previous winners include University of Technology (Sydney), Universite Laval, Porto School of Business, University of Calgary, University of South Carolina, HEC Montreal, and more…
+Previous winners include Nanyang Business School (Singapore), University of Technology (Sydney), Université de Laval, Porto School of Business, University of Calgary, University of South Carolina, HEC Montreal, and more.